cloudlinux/cloudlinux-doc-test/docs/cloudlinux_os_kernel/README.md

 ```
 </div>

-So, admin can prevent users from seeing processes of other users via _"fs.proc_can_see_other_uid"_ and _"fs.proc_super_gid"_ settings in _/etc/sysctl.conf_ , like earlier.
+So, admin can prevent users from seeing processes of other users via `fs.proc_can_see_other_uid` and `fs.proc_super_gid` settings in `/etc/sysctl.conf`, like earlier.

-Also, you can override this by specifying desired options for _/proc_ in _/etc/fstab_ .
+Also, you can override this by specifying desired options for `/proc` in `/etc/fstab`.

-To disable hidepid, add to _/etc/fstab_ the following:
+To disable hidepid, add to `/etc/fstab` the following:
 <div class="notranslate">

 ```